axibase/atsd/api/data/messages/examples/insert/messages-insert-discarded-duplicate-text-messages.md

 ## Description

-One of the messages will be discarded since all of the key fields (entity, type, source, time) are equal.
+One of the messages is discarded since all of the key fields (entity, type, source, time) are equal.

 ## Request